The Sacred Side of Human Love is the

 Carlos Cardoso Aveline

-Through commercial media and other means, an assault is unleashed by organized ignorance against the intimate structures of human relations.
+An assault is unleashed by organized ignorance through commercial media and other means against the intimate structures of human relations.
 People are robbed of the time they need to think.
 The relation between children and parents becomes less profound than necessary for both parties.
 The deep levels of love between man and woman are forgotten.

 Yet everything is interconnected in human reality.
 There must be respect for that which creates life, in order for the feeling of respect for Life itself to be strong.
-When a society can’t see the sacredness in the production of life, it also despises life itself.
+When a society can’t see the sacredness in the production of life, it also despises its end.

 In other words, the banalization of sex and the promotion of lust for commercial and other selfish purposes lead to the banalization of war.
-They provoke the trivialization of murder, abortion, destruction of forests, and the worship of technology.
-Then the forms of life-denying ignorance are many: the energy of Kundalini is widely inverted and perverted.
+They also provoke the trivialization of murder, abortion, destruction of forests, and the worship of technology.
+The forms of life-denying ignorance are many: the energy of Kundalini is widely inverted and perverted.

-In the world order of money, human beings are regulated by material objects, and are themselves largely reduced to the condition of objects.
-Lasting love and ethics are often seen as ridicule.
-These two feelings become politically incorrect.
-At the same time they get to be potentially revolutionary and tremendously powerful, for celestial energies are permanent, and they are invincible.
+In the world order of short-term pleasure, superficial search for happiness is self-defeating.
+It destroys itself from within.
+In such a bubble of collective illusion, human beings are regulated by material objects, and the citizens become themselves largely reduced to the condition of objects.
+Lasting love and ethics are seen as ridicule.
+The feelings of loyalty and good will turn out to be not only politically incorrect, but potentially revolutionary and tremendously powerful, since spiritual energies are invincible in the long run.

 “No Hindu marriage is completed without the ritual of saptapadi, which literally means ‘seven steps’.
 Saptapadi involves taking of seven vows or seven promises by both the bride and the groom, with the sacred fire serving as the witness.
 In the last vow they promise to be true and loyal to each other, to take care of each other in any circumstances, and to remain companions and best of friends for the lifetime.”

-An altruistic commitment is essential to the generation and the preservation of Life.
+An altruistic commitment is intrinsic to the generation and the preservation of Life.
 The article proceeds:

 “In all the cultures wedding vows outline the same goals – lifelong commitment, devotion and mutual respect.
 Marriage is seen to be an everlasting bond, and the marriage vows reinforce the couple’s intent to stay together through thick and thin.
 The unprecedented increase in divorce rate seems to suggest that within few years, or even months of marriage, these vows are almost forgotten.
 When these vows are not taken with understanding the couple does not know what exactly they are promising to do.
 One’s faith in human goodness and trustworthiness is re-affirmed when one comes across people who do not make lip-promises, but are ready to go to any length to keep one’s word.”

-There are elevating pressures in human History and Karma which emerge once and again in full force and with a tremendous healing power.
-They do so at the right time, according to the law of cycles and usually in unpredictable ways.
+Upward karmic pressures exist in human History which emerge again and again in full force, morally elevating life.
+They do so at the right time, usually in unpredictable ways, and according to the law of cycles.

 Read in our websites “How Women Enlighten the Future”, by A Master of the Wisdom.